Perigord, the Cradle of Western Europe humankind

 The Romans planted the first walnuts trees in the 1st century AD.

-The trees are very resilient and can live up to 300 years in a temperate climate.
+The trees are very resilient and can indeed live up to 300 years in a temperate climate.

 Walnuts produce a beautifully flavoured oil, while the wood is mainly used for manufacturing of high quality furniture.

-The irregularities of this hard wood or knots, is called loupe.
+The irregularities of this hard wood or knots produce the loupe.

-In fact the hillsides of the Dordogne and neighbouring department of Lot-et-Garonne valleys share the first place!
+In fact, the Dordogne and neighbouring department of Lot-et-Garonne share the first place!